What are Core Web Vitals?

 PageSpeed Insights – This is where you go to analyze your webpage and get your CWV scores.
 It will also give you some tips as to where to start your optimization journey.
 Maybe your images are not being served in a “next-gen format,” consider swapping them for webP images.

-Google Search Console – Verifying ownership of your webpage in Google Search Console is important as it is a great tool for learning about how your website is performing in search.
+Google Search Console – Verifying ownership of your webpage in Google Search Console is important as it is a great tool for learning how your website performs in search.
 It can also show you what pages are not performing well due to various issues that may or may not affect your CWV score.
 When Search Console shows you an error in your Coverage report, best to fix it ASAP.
 Errors that are untended can result in a rankings drop.

 GTmetrix.com – This tool is a fast and free way to check your CWV score while you are working on your project.
 I find it extremely useful, and the information tends to be more accurate than some of the other CWV testing tools.
 See the score for this website below; even I was impressed.